Rules for the 2018 Lake Erie Walleye Trail

 All boat compartments and wells will be inspected prior to the start of that day of fishing.
 All boats must conform to all state and USCG standards.
 Your boat must have all required USCG safety equipment on board as stated in rule #4, and also a working VHF radio.
 No items, including bait and tackle, may be passed between boats after the tournament has started.
 Only registered contestants or tournament officials are allowed to be on the boat during tournament hours.
 All boats must have liability insurance.

 Marine radios and cell phones.
 You must have a working VHF marine band radio.
 The official tournament channel will be channel 80.
-You may monitor any channel while fishing, but cannot transmit by radio, cell phone* or any other electronic equipment.
+You may monitor any channel while fishing, but may not transmit by radio, cell phone* or any other electronic equipment, except for case of emergency.
 You may not arrange for someone to transmit information over the radio such as location or fishing program in the open for your benefit.
-You may not have any communication with another vessel, or anyone else during a tournament, unless otherwise noted in the rules as permitted.
+You may not come into contact with another vessel, nor have any communication with anyone else during a tournament, unless otherwise noted in the rules as permitted.
 Transmitting or receiving any type of information via any communication device is prohibited.
 You may not use a cell phone, or any other electronic device to track the location of other boats or competitors during tournament hours. *Cell phone use parameters: Cell phones are for emergency use only.
 When an emergency call is received by any tournament angler, that angler must immediately call the TD notifying him of that call.
 The number for the TD is located on the back of all boat cards.
 The bottom line is… everyone is aware of the tournament dates.
 Make arrangements not to have business or other non-emergency calls during tournament hours.
 If the TD finds that you have transmitted or received information in violation of the rules, you will be disqualified, period.

 Water open to fishing will be the Ohio waters of Lake Erie with the western boundary being the Michigan state line, and the east boundary being the 82.05.00 line, which is just east of Sheffield Lake.
 Competitors must not come in contact with other boats during tournament fishing hours until your fish have been weighed, or your boat board has been turned in to tournament officials.
 Contact means physical touching, or passing of equipment.
 The only exception to this is in an emergency situation.
 If your boat becomes disabled, you must contact the TD for options on weighing your catch.
 Fish must never be combined between teams.
 Only FOUR rods may be upright and visible while fishing.
 Putting rods in holders while running to another spot is acceptable.
 Contestants will be limited to ONE LURE PER ROD. (inline weights, with a hook, like the Rednek inline weights will be allowed).